AmeliaCMU/AmeliaCMU.github.io/index.md

 To improve airport safety and efficiency and encourage further research in this direction we introduce **Amelia**, a large-scale dataset of airport surface movement and a toolkit for data analysis, visualization, benchmarking, and behavior modeling.

-Our dataset, **Amelia-42** comprises **more than a year’s worth of data collection across 42 airports** and TRACON facilities within the US National Airspace System, which is **∼50TB** of raw data.
+Our dataset, **Amelia-42** comprises **more than two year’s worth of data collection across 42 airports** and TRACON facilities within the US National Airspace System, which is **∼9.19TB** of raw data.
+We also release **Amelia42-Mini**, a 15-day sample per airport, fully processed data on HuggingFace for ease of use.

-Additionally, inspired by the success of motion prediction models in the AV domain for safety monitoring and multi-agent coordination, we introduce **Amelia-TF**, a transformer-based large multi-agent multi-airport trajectory forecasting model **trained on 292 days or over 9B tokens** of position data encompassing 10 different airports.
+Additionally, inspired by the success of motion prediction models in the AV domain for safety monitoring and multi-agent coordination, we introduce **Amelia-TF**, a transformer-based large multi-agent multi-airport trajectory forecasting model.
+Trained on **Amelia10-Bench**, consisting on **292 days or over 9B tokens** of position data encompassing 10 different airports, available on HuggingFace.

 <hr>